 Yes, I’ve heard of people who dip it in sugar and just bite into it.
 And one person actually told me she munches on it raw without sugar!
 That is not for the faint of heart, as rhubarb tends to be VERY tart!

-This plant is quite hardy.
-We absolutely love it.
-I have reason to believe that it may very well be an Heirloom variety.
-A neighbor told us it has been there for at least 60 years.
-By all official accounts, the house was built in 1850, so the patch may have been there even longer.
+We love it.
+I have reason to believe that ours may very well be an Heirloom variety.
+A neighbor told us the patch has been here for at least 75 years.
+By all official accounts, the house was built in 1850, so the patch may have been here even longer!

 GET RID OF THOSE LEAVES**